An insole is a simple assistive device inserted into the shoe to absorb shocks and promote proper foot alignment.

 10. Kaps Premium Orthotic Leather Insoles

-We included a number of insoles on our list that provide cushioning for people that are on their feet all day.
-These are not one of them.
 Kaps Premium Orthotic Leather Insoles are for those with fallen arches or those who suffer from plantar fasciitis.
-They’re built to last, keep your feet surprisingly cool and aren’t recycling nightmares.
+They’re built to last, keep your feet surprisingly cool, and aren’t recycling nightmares.

 What we like: Those who just want some extra support under their arch will appreciate these.
-They’re well made, fairly rigid and thin enough for all your shoes.
-They’re one of the few insoles you’ll find made from a natural material (leather in this case).
-And they’re one of the most durable as well.
+They’re well made, fairly rigid, and thin enough for all your shoes.
+They’re one of the few insoles you’ll find made from leather.

 Flaws: Those who want lots of cushioning are not going to find it here.
 These are strictly arch support insoles.